szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - THAC0: +4
 - It's a flashy sword, and kits that are used to flashy fighting get bonus +1/2 APR: Blades, Shadowdancers, and Swashbucklers

-**Component 1230:** Make Short Sword of Mask +5 slightly more powerful
+**Component 1230:** Make Short Sword of Mask slightly more powerful

 Makes the chance-based Level drain take 2 levels instead of just one and the Entangle effect 5% more likely to trigger (20%).
+In both versions of the sword, the entangle is no longer subject to magic resistance.

 **Component 1240:** Make Purifier's dispel magic much better and damage bonus affect all evil, not just Chaotic Evil